 The diagnostic medical sonographer is a skilled person qualified academically and clinically to perform ultrasound exams while working closely with a qualified physician.
-To create an ultrasound image, the sonographer must have an in-depth knowledge of physics, disease processes, human anatomy, and sonographic technique.
+To create an ultrasound image, the sonographer must have an in-depth knowledge of physics, disease processes, human anatomy and sonographic technique.
 Physicians depend on the sonographer’s knowledge to evaluate normal and abnormal body parts.

-diagnostic procedure that uses high frequency sound waves to create detailed images of the human body.
-Sonographers use state-of-the-art technology to scan patients and obtain images of the abdomen, heart, blood vessels, and fetus to aid in the diagnosis of a disease.
-Sonography is a profession that requires a high degree of independence, judgment, knowledge, maturity, and stamina.
+Diagnostic Medical Sonography (DMS) is a diagnostic procedure that uses high frequency sound waves to create detailed images of the human body.
+Sonographers use state-of-the-art technology to scan patients and obtain images of the abdomen, heart, blood vessels and fetus to aid in the diagnosis of a disease.
+Sonography is a profession that requires a high degree of independence, judgment, knowledge, maturity and stamina.

 Most sonographers seek employment in medical clinics and hospitals.

 At their discretion, clinical sites may require a drug screening and/or a criminal background check prior to allowing students into the clinical setting.
 (If required, any associated fees will be the responsibility of the student.)
 Clinical sites may also require random drug testing and/or drug testing for reasonable cause.
 Testing positive on the drug screening or evidence of tampering with a specimen will disqualify a student from participation from clinical assignment.

 In addition to drug screening, for the safety of patients and health care workers, allied health workers must undergo a background check performed at the student's expense.
 The student's acceptance will not be final until LCCC has received background check information from the reporting agencies, and the background check is clear of disqualifying offenses.
 Certain criminal activities, as evidenced by a criminal background check, may also disqualify a student from clinical participation.